Tuke-Nuke/TuSKe/me/tuke/sktuke/README.md

 This Auto Updater uses a thread from SkUnity Forums to get and download the latest version of your addon.<br>
-It isn't official from SkUnity and neither has any connection of them.
+It isn't official from SkUnity and neither has any connection with them.

 #How to use
 First, place the class in your project.